British Red Cross: Fundraising

 As a charity, the British Red Cross relies heavily on voluntary contributions from members of the public and organisations, in order to carry out its work.
 In addition, it does also make money from its commercial services, including First Aid Training (for the workplace), First aid provision at events and providing auxiliary crews to the ambulance services.

 Whilst personal donations are important, the scale of corporate donations can make a huge difference to the society, and initiatives such as being the Tesco charity of the year in 2007 make large contributions to central funds.

 Every year, many events are held, including sponsored bike rides, walks and even skydives.
 Red Cross Appeal Week (formerly known as Red Cross Flag Week), is held annually in May, to coincide with the birthday of Red Cross founder, Henry Dunant.
 This is a week where staff and volunteers are asked to donate two hours to run street and private premises collections.

 The British Red Cross helps to fund, and is aided with funds raised by, the national will-making scheme Will Aid, in which participating solicitors waive their usual fee to write a basic will and in exchange invite the client to donate to charity.

 Celebrity links

 To help boost support for the cause, the Red Cross has a number of celebrity ambassadors which include Angela Rippon, Michael Buerk, James McAvoy, David Bull, Josie d'Arby, Nancy Dell'Olio, Konnie Huq, Craig Gannon and Dougray Scott.

 British Red Cross Museum

 The British Red Cross runs a museum containing a variety of materials from its beginnings in 1870 to the present day.
 This museum is a member of The London Museums of Health & Medicine group.
 The collections include posters, photographs, badges worn by Society members, medals awarded to Society members, medical equipment and fundraising materials.

-The collections can only be visited via a guided tour.
-Tours of the museum and archive collections must be booked in advance.
+The museum is free to enter and can be visited without booking.
+Guided tours of the museum and research visits to the archives must be booked in advance.